The Stiff Leg Deadlift Alternative That Works Even Better (& 18 Others)

 Descend with knees slightly bent, chest up, and back tight in a controlled and slow motion, especially when the weights pass the knees.
 As the lifter comes up by pushing the floor away, they should thrust forward with the hips.
 The head should remain neutral and look straight ahead, and the arms should never be bent throughout the movement.

 Where you should feel dumbbell stiff-legged deadlifts: tension should be felt in the hamstrings.
-If none is felt, for those wondering where should you feel deadlifts?
-The lifter should lower the weight by bending the knees less and lifting the chest higher.
+If you don’t feel anything during deadlifts, the lifter should reduce the knee bend and lift the chest higher to adjust the weight properly.

 2. Hip Thrust With Barbell